First published June 2008. Last updated April 24, 2025 for editorial improvements.

 Notes

-- Be sure to bring the eggs up to the same temperature as the milk mixture by mixing in the hot mixture a little at a time.
+- Be sure to bring the eggs up to the same temperature as the milk mixture by mixing in the hot mixture a little at a time (tempering).
 This will keep them from curdling and turning into scrambled eggs.

 - If you do curdle the eggs slightly you can push the pudding through a strainer to get the lumps out.

 - If you are making this on the stovetop take your time and be patient.
-Cook over medium heat or you run the risk of scorching the bottom.
+Cook over medium low heat in a heavy saucepan or you run the risk of scorching the bottom.
+Stir slowly and constantly.

 Nutrition Facts